Shane Warne: Playing style

 Warne was a fierce and dramatic competitor.
-Gideon Haigh wrote about what he called Warne's pageantry and measured theatricality, including his exaggerated appeals, intimidation of batters, sledging, flirting with umpires, and time-wasting, all of which added to his competitiveness.
-Warne said the "part of the art of bowling spin is to make the batsman think that something special is happening even when it isn't".
+Haigh wrote about what he called Warne's pageantry and measured theatricality, including his exaggerated appeals, intimidation of batters, sledging, flirting with umpires, and time-wasting, all of which added to his competitiveness.
+Warne said that "part of the art of bowling spin is to make the batsman think that something special is happening even when it isn't".

 Warne was an effective lower-order batter; he was once dismissed for 99 with a reckless shot on what was later shown to be a no-ball.
-Warne has scored the most Test runs without having scored a century; his top scores were 99 and 91.
+Warne has scored the most Test runs without having scored a century; his top scores were 99 and 90.
 He also scored the third-most international Test ducks.
 Of players who have batted in more than 175 Test innings, Warne's proportion of dismissals by being bowled out is the lowest, at under seven per cent.

 Warne was a successful slip fielder; he made 125 catches—the 19th-most catches as a fielder in Test cricket history.

 Performance analysis

-Shane Warne was the third-highest five-wicket haul-taker in international cricket, after Muttiah Muralitharan and Richard Hadlee.
-He took 37 Test fivers and a single ODI fiver, along with 10 Test ten-wicket hauls.
+Warne was the third-highest five-wicket haul-taker in international cricket, after Muttiah Muralitharan and Richard Hadlee.
+He took 37 Test five wicket hauls and one in an ODI, along with 10 Test ten-wicket hauls.